Rising level of migration demands new home is built every 5 minutes1 Apr 2020

 Such a demand for housing would spell growth and employment in the construction industry, and while that is very much a positive, such an overwhelming amount of demand can have its challenges, both for major contractors and the smaller or individual subcontractors.

 For one, the construction sector is synonymous with notoriously long working capital, which puts a huge pressure on management’s ability to have sound, strategic cash flow forecasting.
 Failure to do so can result in contractor going bust.It also challenges contractors to optimise their workforce and deal astutely with the huge volume of work ahead.
 One of the biggest decisions management face is deciding whether they hire employees or contractors.
 Failure to understand the difference between employee and contractor can lead to several financial and legal consequences.
+As a small business accountant with expert knowledge of the construction sector, we are on-hand to advise the best ways to manage and strategic plan the next steps for your business so that your company can perform to its fullest potential.
+Get in touch with us, or try our instant accounting quote tool and get a fee in just 5 clicks.

 The UK has a housing crisis, it is no secret.
 Put simply, there are too many people chasing too few homes.